ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 ### Client Extensions

-Modifications to ActivityPub clients are essential for a seamless user experience in this ad system.
+Modifications to ActivityPub clients are essential for a seamless user experience in this ad framework.
 This section outlines the key features and technical details for implementing client-side support for decentralized advertising.

 #### Core Features